serverpod/serverpod_docs/docs/01-get-started.md

 # Get started
-This page should give you an understanding of how a Serverpod project is structured, how you make callls to endpoints, and how you communicate with the database.
+This page should give you an understanding of how a Serverpod project is structured, how you make calls to endpoints, and how you communicate with the database.
 Before going through it, make sure that you have the latest version of Serverpod installed.
 In the previous section, you can learn how to set up the command line tools and install Serverpod Insights.

 ## Creating a new project
-To get your local server up and running, you need to create a new Serverpod project.
-Make sure that [Docker Desktop](https://www.docker.com/products/docker-desktop/) is running, then create a new project by running `serverpod create`.
+To get your local Serverpod project up and running, make sure that [Docker Desktop](https://www.docker.com/products/docker-desktop/) is running.
+Then, create a new project by running `serverpod create`.

 ```bash
 serverpod create mypod
 ```

+:::info

+It can take up to a few minutes the first time you run `serverpod create`.
+This is because Docker will need to download and build the containers used by Serverpod.

+:::

 This command will create a new directory called `mypod`, with three dart packages inside; `mypod_server`, `mypod_client`, and `mypod_flutter`.

 - `mypod_server`: This package contains your server-side code.
 Modify it to add new endpoints or other features your server needs.
 - `mypod_client`: This is the code needed to communicate with the server.
 Typically, all code in this package is generated automatically, and you should not edit the files in this package.
 - `mypod_flutter`: This is the Flutter app, pre-configured to connect to your local server.

-:::info

-It can take up to a few minutes the first time you run `serverpod create`.
-This is because Docker will need to download and build the containers used by Serverpod.

-:::

 ### Starting the server
 Start your Docker containers with `docker compose up --build --detach`.
 It will start Postgres and Redis.
 Then, run `dart bin/main.dart` to start your server.